 Runaround at Barnard Park

 Offering a wonderful adventure playground and numerous sports facilities, the Runaround offers a perfect setting for an afternoon of football or basketball.
-When the kids get too hot from all the running around, simply stick them in the water play adventure park and let them cool off.
+When the kids get too hot from all the running around, stick them in the water play adventure park and let them cool off.

 Details: islington.gov.uk